iMicknl/cordova-plugin-openalpr/README.md

-# Fork
-Note: this is a form from: https://github.com/iMicknl/cordova-plugin-openalpr

 # Cordova OpenALPR plugin
 This Cordova plugin adds support for the OpenALPR (Automatic License Plate Recognition) library, which provides support for retrieving the license plate from a picture.